ctbarna/npmap.js/README.md

 # NPMap.js

-Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel that the National Park Service needs in its maps.
+Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel built specifically for the National Park Service.

 This is beta software.
 Feel free to play around, but keep this in mind (and please help test and [report issues](https://github.com/nationalparkservice/npmap.js/issues)).